Service (Selection Aids, User Manual, Infrared Research)

 Ventilation

-Through heat radiation vapouring substances can on the one hand reduce radíation power and on the other hand lead to problematic deposits on leads and reflectors.
-In such applications sufficient ventilation must be provided.
+• Substances that evaporate due to heat radiation can reduce the radiation power and lead to problematic deposits on leads and reflectors.
+Depending on the application, sufficient ventilation of the working area therefore must be provided.

 Tests